doctorfree/RoonCommandLine/README.md

 help/usage messages that can be viewed with the **-u** argument option, e.g. `roon -u`.

+The manual page for the primary RoonCommandLine user interface, `roon`, can be viewed by issueing the command:

+- `man roon`

-Manual pages for each RoonCommandLine command can be viewed by issueing any of the following commands:
+Manual pages for each RoonCommandLine backend command can be viewed by issueing any of the following commands:

 - `man clone_pyroon`